LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 [video of horizontal single row]
 [video of vertical single row]

 As mentioned earlier, you can choose a non-nadiral camera angle to prevent sun reflections on the PV modules.
 However, you may not always be able to completely prevent sun reflections.
-For this case, we provide a sun reflection filter in the `PV Drone Inspect Viewer <https://github.com/LukasBommes/PV-Drone-Inspect-Viewer>`_.
+For this case, we provide a sun reflection filter in the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_.

 Weather conditions are another important aspect to consider.
 For optimal results, the sky should be cloudless and solar irradiance should be above 700 Watt/m².
 Lower irradiance typically results in IR images with low contrast, which is challenging for the automated processing.
 Furthermore, module anomalies are less visible at low irradiance.

 .. note::
-  We limit the description above to row-based PV plants as we have not yet extensively tested PV Drone Inspect on non-row-based PV plants (see also :doc:`limitations`).
+  We limit the description above to row-based PV plants as we have not yet extensively tested PV Hawk on non-row-based PV plants (see also :doc:`limitations`).
 While the rules above also apply to non-row-based PV plants, you may have to consider additional aspects.
 For example, scanning a large array of PV modules may require multiple overlapping "sweeps".

 .. _dataset-creation-from-videos:

 Dataset creation from videos
 ----------------------------

-After recording, you need to convert the thermal IR videos of your PV plants into a format compatible with by PV Drone Inspect.
-The directory tree below shows the various files required by PV Drone Inspect.
+After recording, you need to convert the thermal IR videos of your PV plants into a format compatible with by PV Hawk.
+The directory tree below shows the various files required by PV Hawk.
 The directory must be named `splitted` and must be located in the `work_dir` specified in the config file.

 .. code-block:: text